#SALockdown level 3: hiking up Table Mountain – what you need to know

 Hey visitors, we welcome you back to your beloved Table Mountain National Park.
 We know it must have been challenging but it is a pleasure to have you back.#StaySafe #SAWillTravelSoon #SANParks #LiveYourWild— SANParks TMNP (@TableMountainNP) June 1, 2020

 Please ensure that you wear your face masks and maintain a social distance of at least 1.5m when undertaking recreational activities.— SANParks TMNP (@TableMountainNP) June 1, 2020

 As per alert level 3 lockdown regulations, you are permitted to exercise between 06:00am and 18:00pm.

 Some important things to note before you hit the trails:

 - The Cableway has NOT reopened.
-That means none of our restaurants, toilet facilities and shops are open either
+That means most of our restaurants and shops are not open either.

 - Adhere to the necessary regulations: maintain social distancing, wear your face mask and do not hike in groups

 - Be safe: remember to take enough water, sunscreen, and a charged cellphone in case of emergency, along on your hike